Staff Extranet >

 Any person (individual, partnership or organisation including NHS Trusts) who provides regulated activity in England must be registered with the CQC.
 Dorset HealthCare is registered with the Care Quality Commission without any restrictive conditions.
 You can read more about registration with the CQC on theCQC website.

-Dorset HealthCare has been rated ‘good’ by England’s Chief Inspector of Hospitals after making significant improvements to the quality of services for patients.
+Dorset HealthCare has been rated ‘outstanding’ by England’s Chief Inspector of Hospitals after making significant improvements to the quality of services for patients.

-A team of inspectors from the Care Quality Commission visited in November and December to check the quality of eight mental health and three community health care services.
+A team of inspectors from the Care Quality Commission visited in Aprilr and June to check the quality of four mental health and two community health care services.
 They also looked specifically at management and leadership to assess whether the Trust is well-led.

-As a result the Trust is now rated as ‘good’ for being effective, caring, responsive and well led, and remains rated as ‘requires improvement’ for being safe.
-Overall this moves the Trust up from its previous rating of ‘requires improvement’.
+As a result the Trust is now rated as ‘outstanding’ for being caring and well led, and is rated ‘good’ for safe, effective and.
+Overall this moves the Trust up from its previous rating of ‘good’.

 Areas which still needed improvements included: